resolve109/study-aws-sa/aws-study-guide.md

   - Manages state transitions, error handling, and retries automatically
   - Provides visualization of complex workflows for easier monitoring and troubleshooting
   - More suitable for complex workflow orchestration than SQS, Glue, or combinations of Lambda and EventBridge
+- **Manual Approval Workflows**:
+  - Enables the integration of human approval steps within automated workflows
+  - Perfect for business processes that require human review or decision-making
+  - Can coordinate both serverless functions and traditional compute resources in the same workflow
+  - Handles state persistence automatically during long wait periods for human interaction
+  - More suitable than alternative orchestration solutions for workflows requiring human approvals

 ### EC2 Instance Management
 - **Hibernation and Warm Pools**: